wpilibsuite/frc-docs/source/docs/zero-to-robot/step-3/radio-programming.rst

 Before you begin using the software:

 1. :ref:`Disable all other network adapters <docs/networking/networking-introduction/roborio-network-troubleshooting:Disabling Network Adapters>`
-2. Plug directly from your computer into the wireless bridge ethernet port closest to the power jack and make sure no other devices are connected to your computer via ethernet.
+2. Plug directly from your computer into the wireless bridge ethernet port closest to the power jack.
+Make sure no other devices are connected to your computer via ethernet.
 If powering the radio via PoE, plug an Ethernet cable from the PC into the socket side of the PoE adapter (where the roboRIO would plug in).
-If you experience issues configuring through the PoE adapter you may try connecting the PC to the alternate port on the radio.
+If you experience issues configuring through the PoE adapter, you may try connecting the PC to the alternate port on the radio.

 .. warning:: The OM5P-AN and AC use the same power plug as the D-Link DAP1522, however they are 12V radios.
 Wire the radio to the 12V 2A terminals on the VRM (center-pin positive).